gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/power-transmission-glossary.rst

          Delrin  20 Tooth #25 sprocket

    HTD Belt
-      HTD belt is a type of synchronous timing belt commonly used on drivetrains.
-It is available in different widths to accommodate different sized pulleys.
-The most common is HTD3 (3mm :term:`Pitch`) and HTD5 (5mm :term:`Pitch`) belts, as these are compatible with goBILDA :term:`COTS` pulleys.
+      HTD belt is a type of synchronous timing belt commonly used on drivetrains and other mechanisms.
+It is available in different widths and pitches to accommodate different sized pulleys.
+The most common are HTD3 (3mm :term:`Pitch`) and HTD5 (5mm :term:`Pitch`) belts, as these are compatible with goBILDA :term:`COTS` pulleys.
 See :term:`Timing Belt`

    GT2 Belt
-      GT2 belt is a type of synchronous timing belt commonly used on drivetrains and other mechanisms.
-Its available in different widths and pitches, although the most common is GT2 3mm (3mm :term:`Pitch`), compatible with REV Robotics :term:`COTS` Pulleys.
+      GT2 belt is a type of synchronous timing belt commonly used on linear slides and other mechanisms.
+It is available in different widths and pitches to accommodate different sized pulleys.
+The most common are GT2 2mm (2mm :term:`Pitch`), compatible with goBILDA :term:`COTS` pulleys, and GT2 3mm (3mm :term:`Pitch`), compatible with REV Robotics :term:`COTS` pulleys.
 See :term:`Timing Belt`